Look me up on Cellartracker (NarunP) for my scoring system. Cheers 🍷

 Bouquet of bright red cherry, cinnamon, with slightly woodsy backend.

 Surprisingly tannic still, med plus acidity, dry.
 Bright red fruits which shows better on the second day.
 Damp soil tone, stuffy antic, freshly ploughed meadow.
 Finish long on licoriced fruit cake, baking spices.

 Surprisingly lively.
 Very enjoyable, perfectly mature Burgundy that won't break your bank.
 Peak.
-90. — 7 months ago
+90. — a year ago

 Mainly Merlot, with some Cabernet Franc

 Fresh garnet.
 Semi transparent.
 Compact rim.

 The elegant bouquet of slightly licoriced red cherry, rosy perfume, cinnamon, earth and mushroom, and integrated cedary oak.

 Relatively resolved palate though some traces of tannic structure still detectable, med to med plus acidity, dry.
 Red cherry, raspberry, cranberry, and red plum.
 Christmas fruit cake.
 Hint of tobacco smoke, tea leaf, and graphite.